yuripetralia/yuripetralia/README.md

 System Administrator & Developer passionate about IT infrastructure, AI development, and open-source technologies.

+🔄 Recently migrated from GitLab (September 2024) - Building my new coding home here!
+Previous work history and contributions can be found on my GitLab profile.

 ## 🔧 Technologies & Tools

 ### Main Areas